tbliss1/kentstateatc.github.com/voting/2013-officers.md

 layout: hero
 title: Become an Officer with KAO
 ---
-# Apply for KAO Leadership Positions
+# Become an Officer with KAO

 If you are a full member of KAO, and wish to become an officer, the process is described below: